 For it has been argued that regardless of the philosophical or biological issue of the life in gestation (if it is life, when it begins, if it has rights, etc.), the debate would actually be about the health risks that women have when practicing abortion outside the law in critical situations that put their lives at danger.
 This has been a predominant position, that the debate is not about life itself but about women’s health and safety, and that in this sense it should be ensured for the lives of women that indistinctly of what others think about the legitimacy of abortion will carry out an abortion anyway, that an interruption of the pregnancy will not be done in an insecure context.
 Well, I argue that the debate is really about life and not the health of women, not because I say it or that is my opinion, but because it is something that is implicit in the debates on the subject, that is, the hierarchy of opinions puts life, albeit at an unconscious level, above the health issue.
 Why is it like this?
 For the restrictions that even women and men in favor of the decriminalization of abortion support with respect to the law and that they agree would be questionable not to consider them.

 What is the main condition for the termination of pregnancy?
-That this takes place within the first 12 weeks of gestation.
+That this takes place within the first 12 weeks of gestation (this is the limit in Uruguay).
 Why is it like this?
-Because it inevitably involves a debate primarily about life and rights of it that is behind or implied in the whole issue, and that is of a higher hierarchy, since being the abortion after these 12 weeks, even being on the table the issue of the safety and health of women who decide to abort, it would not be legal, and this is based on ethical and moral issues also debated that make use of biological knowledge about the development of human life.
+Because it inevitably involves a debate primarily about life and rights of it that is behind or implied in the whole issue (apart from any medical issue that could be raised as an argument), and that is of a higher hierarchy, since being the abortion after these 12 weeks, even being on the table the issue of the safety and health of women who decide to abort, it would not be legal, and this is based on ethical and moral issues also debated that make use of biological knowledge about the development of human life.
 So it would not be true that the debate is mainly about the health and safety of women, because even those who advocate the decriminalization do not do so taking into account any time of the pregnancy, but agree on a limit, although it is true that not all adhere to this position.
 And here I think is where the position in favor of the decriminalization of abortion has a great argumentative weakness, because it is clear that there is definitely a hierarchy and the debate about life precedes the one of security and health within the pro-law positions, because abortion cannot occur in any period of gestation (the limit is 12 weeks), which implies that implicitly it is given a value to such life in gestation and there is an ethical or moral problem in its termination, even if defending safety and women’s health.

 This leads us then to the facts that the 12-week criterion must be somewhat debated.
 What makes it valid before but not after that period?
 And here various arguments have been raised, all of which are weak and arbitrary, because if we go to the essence of the potentiality of the human being, any instance of development contains it, an embryo is not a developed human being (in the sense of presenting certain qualities), but neither is a baby or a child, in any spectrum of human abilities or states, such as the development of self-consciousness, language, memory, motor functions, etc. This does not mean that a newborn baby does not have the potential to develop them, and if human rights depend on any of these qualities, individually or together (which is another debate entirely), from conception there is a potential for them, they do not exist in fact, but neither do they exist in later stages of development, such as after 12 weeks, a few weeks before birth, after birth, or even years later, and almost nobody considers there is an absence of rights of a child who is about to be born, of a newborn baby or a small child.
 That is, we accept also, and again, implicitly, that the level of development of the human being and his qualities at the present moment is something indistinct of rights, that is, that these do not depend on the level of development of any of the qualities human beings, but of the potentiality of them.
 In this sense the criterion of 12 weeks is quite arbitrary, it can be said that in this period it begins to develop a nervous system, whether this is true or not, and are the rights dependent on the cognitive development and consciousness of the person, we implicitly accept that it is not the presence but the potentiality of such qualities that distinguishes the human being and hence we consider that it has rights.
 We can raise the argument considering certain examples, such as the one of people who momentarily lose consciousness and normal nervous functionality, they do not stop having rights, and to eliminate their lives would be something wrong.